 Who Is Catherine Zeta-Jones?

-Actress Catherine Zeta-Jones, who rose to fame through such films as The Mask of Zorro and Entrapment, was born in Wales in 1969.
-Her roots in dance and musical theater led to her Academy Award-winning turn in the big screen adaptation of Chicago, as well as a Tony Award for her performance in A Little Night Music.
+Actress Catherine Zeta-Jones rose to fame through such films as The Mask of Zorro and Entrapment.
+Her roots in dance and musical theater led to her Academy Award-winning turn in the big-screen adaptation of Chicago, as well as a Tony Award for her performance in A Little Night Music.
 Zeta-Jones is also known for her marriage to American actor Michael Douglas, with whom she has two children.

 Making the transition to television, Zeta-Jones became known to British audiences through the series The Darling Buds of May, which aired from 1991 to 1993.
 Afterward, the actress landed some high-profile TV movie roles, including the title character in the 1996 historical biopic Catherine the Great.

 In 1998, Zeta-Jones broke onto the American film scene with The Mask of Zorro, starring opposite Antonio Banderas and Anthony Hopkins.
-The actress soon landed more leading roles, due in no small part to her sultry good looks and sophisticated style.
+The actress soon landed more leading roles.
 She partnered with Sean Connery in the crime thriller Entrapment (1999), and shouldered a meatier role as the wife of a drug lord in Traffic (2000), garnering a Golden Globe nomination.

 The actress returned to her musical theater roots in 2002 with Chicago, which also starred Renee Zellweger, Queen Latifah and Richard Gere.
 The performance was a triumph for Zeta-Jones, who won an Academy Award for Best Supporting Actress for her portrayal of Velma Kelly.